StevenCostiou/The-Pharo-Debugger-Book/chapters/advanced/debug-points-browser.md

 ![Popover button menu, suggesting to insall object-centric debug points for an object on all instance variables](./graphics/debug-points-object-centric-popover-button.png width=75&label=fig:dp-oc-popover)

 Just as it was possible before debug points existed, it is still possible to set debug points on only some instance variables of the objects.
-To do that, from the raw view in the inspector, select the variables you want to watch/break on and right-click to open a context menu to install breakpoints/watchpoints on them (Figure *@dp-raw-inspector-context-menu@*).
+To do that, from the raw view in the inspector, select the variables you want to watch/break on and right-click to open a context menu to install breakpoints/watchpoints on them (Figure *@fig:dp-raw-inspector-context-menu@*).

 ![Context menu on an instance variable in the raw inspector, suggesting to install object-centric debug points for the selected variable only](./graphics/debug-points-object-centric-raw-context-menu.png width=35&label=fig:dp-raw-inspector-context-menu)